Launching New Digital Tools for WIC Participants: A Guide for WIC Agencies

 - Explaining why digital tools may enhance participants’ experience and help retain beneficiaries throughout their eligible period.

 The project partners prepared the toolkit by gathering information and insights from a variety of sources, including existing research and resources about WIC, best practices from related fields, and most importantly, interviews with a variety of WIC agency staff.
 The interviewees represented the wide spectrum of experiences and needs of WIC agencies across the country; interviewees had a variety of professional roles, worked in many different types of state and local agencies, had different amounts of time and experiences with WIC, were located in different parts of the country, and work in environments ranging from dense urban centers to remote rural locations.
-Promising practices and lessons learned from the interviews are included throughout the toolkit.

 How Digital Tools Can Help WIC